From

 Liberation Front", along with the ANM on 11 December, when he also became

 its first Secretary-General.
-Habash was briefly imprisoned in Syria in 1968,
+Habash was briefly imprisoned in Syria

 At a 1969